Hurrikaani Loimaa

 Hurrikaani Loimaa is a Finnish volleyball team located in Loimaa.
 The team plays at the highest level in the country, the Finnish Volleyball Champions League.

 History

 Hurrikaani Loimaa moved up to the top Finnish Volleyball Champions League in 2007.
 The team won their first championship at the end of the 2024 season.

+Hurrikaani Loimaa secured their second championship during the 2026 season.